amigazen/unsui/README.md

 ### How does amigazen project decide what software to include in the _unsui_ runtime?

-Items for inclusion are selected based on a combination of what would be useful and what's already available as Open Source that can be updated and integrated.
+Items for inclusion are selected based on a combination of what would be useful and what's already available as Open Source that can be updated and integrated, cross referenced against POSIX mandated commands and commands included in popular Unix-like distributions, from macOS to Ubuntu.
 The goal is to offer a full complement of POSIX-compliant command line tools, excepting those which make no sense in Amiga's single user context or simply cannot be made to work on Amiga architecture, as well as additional useful tools commonly found in Unix/Linux based distributions.
+As a rule of thumb, _unsui_ will prefer a BSD style command in preference to a GNU style command where there is a clear difference, much as macOS does.

 ### Is _unsui_ intended to be a certified POSIX compatible environment?